Signia Hearing Aid Reviews

 miniPocket Remote Control

 The mini pocket control is very basic.
 It allows you to control volume and toggle between programs.
-I find these remotes to be a good match to folks who prefer their hearing aids to be automatic, but occasionally need minor adjustments or a specific manual program such as a telecoil program for a hearing loop at church.
+The remotes are a good match to folks who prefer their hearing aids to be automatic, but occasionally need minor adjustments or a specific manual program such as a telecoil program for a hearing loop at church.

 Signia App

-Recently, Signia combined several of their smartphone applications into a “master” app simply called the Signia App.
+Recently, Signia combined several of their smartphone applications into a master app that’s simply called the Signia App.
+The app is very easy to use and pairs with Signia hearing aids easily and quickly.

-In addition to serving as a remote control, it allows for quite a bit of fine-tuning, information about the hearing aids, Care Chat with your hearing care professional, and the 24/7 Signia Assistant feature.
-It also contains a WellBeing feature, which tracks your steps, standing time, social interactions, and hearing aid usage time.
+In addition to serving as a remote control, it allows for quite a bit of fine-tuning and provides information about the hearing aids, Care Chat with your hearing care professional and the 24/7 Signia Assistant feature.
+It also contains a WellBeing feature, which tracks your steps, standing time, social interactions and hearing aid usage time.

 Basic Remote Control